goksanisil23/lazy_minimal_robotics/README.md

 # lazy_minimal_robotics
-Minimal implementations for personally interesting ideas &amp; algorithms that can be useful for robotics applications
+Minimal implementations for personally interesting ideas &amp; algorithms that can be useful for robotics applications, in C/C++.

 ### TODO